Site Overlay

 Monkey Dust

-Monkey Dust is dominating the headlines.
+Monkey dust is dominating the headlines.
 With its unpredictable side effects, the psychoactive substance is currently an epidemic in some parts of the UK.
-We took a closer look at the synthetic drug emergency services are describing as a potential public health crisis.

 As we explain in our blog ‘The Highs and Lows of Testing for Psychoactive Substances’, keeping up with new designer drugs can be a challenge.

-At Lextox we’re able to detect over 38 psychoactive substances, including MDPV and the list is growing.
+At Lextox, we’re able to detect over 20 psychoactive substances, including MDPV, and the list is growing.

 • We can test hair for specific substances.
 Targeted analysis means you can look for particular compounds.